EAMON FOLEY

 Alex.Gold@caa.com / Kennedy.Woodard@caa.com

-Eamon was cast in his first Broadway show at nine years old, Gypsy, starring Bernadette Peters.
-He went on to perform in four other Broadway productions before the age sixteen, which were Assassins, How The Grinch Stole Christmas, 13!
+Eamon was cast in his first Broadway show at nine years old, Gypsy, starring Bernadette Peters and directed by Sam Mendes.
+He went on to perform in four other Broadway productions before the age of sixteen, which were Assassins, How The Grinch Stole Christmas, 13!
 The Musical, and Everyday Rapture.
 He then went to Princeton University to turn his focus towards direction and choreography, where he founded Grind Arts Company, which is now a thriving non-profit that produces his theater and film projects.

-After college, Eamon began his professional career choreographing Tony Award winning director Michael Arden’s production of Merrily We Roll Along, and went on to choreograph numerous productions with Arden including Guys and Dolls in Tokyo, Annie at the Hollywood Bowl, and Alien/Nation at Williamstown Theater Festival.
-Eamon also choreographed for Tony Award winning director David Cromer on Next to Normal and Home, a dance film.
+After university, Eamon began his professional career choreographing two-time Tony Award winning director Michael Arden’s production of Merrily We Roll Along in Los Angeles, and went on to choreograph numerous productions with Arden including Guys and Dolls in Tokyo, Annie at the Hollywood Bowl, Alien/Nation at Williamstown Theater Festival, The Immersive Sondheim Experience at The Wallis Annenberg, and American Dream Study with Forest of Arden.
+Eamon also choreographed Tony Award winning director David Cromer’s Next to Normal at Writer’s Theater, and collaborated with him on Home, a dance film that Foley choreographed and shot.

-Other choreography credits include His Story directed by Jeff Calhoun, Ragtime in Tokyo, The Wedding Banquet in Taiwan directed by Gordon Greenberg, and Next to Normal at Barrington Stage Company directed by Alan Paul.
+Other choreography credits include His Story directed by Jeff Calhoun, Ragtime in Tokyo, The Wedding Banquet in Taiwan directed by Gordon Greenberg, Next to Normal at Barrington Stage Company directed by Alan Paul, Waitress at Theater Raleigh, and Hello, Dolly! at Olney Theater Center.
+Upcoming choreographic endeavors include A Chorus Line at Theater Aspen and The Hunchback of Notre Dame at Theater Raleigh.

-Eamon’s most recent direction and choreographic endeavor was Sunday in the Park with George, produced by Axelrod Performing Arts Center.
+Eamon directed and choreographed Sunday in the Park with George, produced by Axelrod Performing Arts Center.
 This re-imagined production brought George Suerat's inner world of color and light to the surface with contemporary ballet dancers on pointe representing the colors on George's palette, and cutting-edge lighting design reminiscent of an arena concert.
 The concept of dance and light brought the audience into George's mind and process, kinesthetically communicating his passion for creating art so that we can feel what he feels while in process and better empathize with his difficult choices.
 Footage from the production can be viewed above.

 “A fresh ‘Sunday in the Park With George’ brims with color and light. … Director Eamon Foley offers a fresh and captivating new vision of this work. … The production succeeds because it embraces a wholly singular aesthetic.
 Foley’s ‘Sunday’ looks like no other staging I’ve ever seen.